fdb/slarg-website/content/activities/2026-04-16-research-seminar-･ﾟﾟ･｡-without-a-center-with-many-｡･ﾟﾟ･-may-26th-27th.md

 ## **Registration**<br>

-For all types of participation, whether in person or online, registration is required.
+Registration is required for all types of participation: whether in person or online, and for day 1 or day 2 (workshop).
 **[→ Register via this link](https://docs.google.com/forms/d/e/1FAIpQLSd9Bv76HKalYRWKAIYLugVInpJYwqcO-pHNZZkB4JMWSdN2bA/viewform?usp=dialog)**

 ## **Locations**<br>